Quasi-coincidence of cluster structures on positroid varieties: Introduction

 \section{Introduction}

 Positroid varieties have their origin in influential work of Postnikov \cite{Postnikov-PosGrass} on the totally positive Grassmannian, in which they appear as cells in a stratification of the Grassmannian that is particularly well-adapted to the study of positivity.
-In the same paper, Postnikov introduced the combinatorics of alternating strand diagrams---now often called Postnikov diagrams---and plabic graphs, which were subsequently used by Scott \cite{Scott-Grass} to show that the coordinate ring of the Grassmannian may be equipped with the structure of a cluster algebra.
+In the same paper, Postnikov introduced the combinatorics of alternating strand diagrams---now often called Postnikov diagrams---and plabic graphs, which were subsequently used by Scott \cite{Scott-Grass} to equip the coordinate ring of the Grassmannian with the structure of a cluster algebra.

 Cluster algebra structures are useful when studying totally positive spaces since they provide a set of linearly independent functions (the cluster monomials) with non-negative structure constants, and this set can often be extended to a basis with the same property, albeit in several different ways.
 More specifically, a cluster algebra comes with a preferred set of generators called cluster variables, together with a notion of compatibility between these variables, and a cluster monomial is, by definition, a product of compatible cluster variables.
 Some cluster variables are frozen, and compatible with all others.